kgish/dotfiles/README.md

     sudo apt-get install automake libpcre3-dev liblzma-dev zlib1g-dev

-Then the Ag plugin cna be installed as follows:
+Then the Ag plugin can be built and installed:

     git clone https://github.com/ggreer/the_silver_searcher
     cd the_silver_searcher
     ./build.sh
     sudo make install

+When you are all done you can delete the directory:

+    cd ..
+    rm -rf the_silver_searcher

 ## Credits
 Special thanks goes to Drew Neil whose inspirational stuff about VIM and his [famous dotfiles][dotfiles] have proven invaluable.